From Denial to Triumph: How the Internet and Kindness Rebuilt a Young Girl’s Confidence with a Bionic Arm

 What Could We See in the ?

-🔹 Affordable 3D-printed limbs for common use.
+🔹 Affordable 3D-printed limbs for widespread use.

-🔹 AI-powered prosthetics with individualized functionality.
+🔹 AI-powered prosthetics with personalized functionality.

 🔹 Open-source designs allowing communities to create their own solutions.